25+ ideas for creating Halloween family fun at home

 - Plan the day.
 Give them a window of time based on their age and your energy level, and let them plug in the activities.

 - Choose the menu.
-Will you fill the dinner table with spooktacular snacks or monstrous munchies…decorate a haunted gingerbread house…or treat yourself to jack-o’-lantern or skeleton cupcakes, black cat cookies or Dracula, Mummy and Things With Eyes cookie pops.
+Decorate a haunted gingerbread house…or treat yourself to jack-o’-lantern or skeleton cupcakes, black cat cookies or Dracula, Mummy and Things With Eyes cookie pops.

 You don’t have to wait for the 31st to start the treating.
 “Boo-ing” your neighbors is an easy, no-contact way to share goodies, and we make it super easy: